 Upon installation, you are greeted by a screen where you would sign in using your email address.
 And the UI looks familiar to the Google Play Store’s early iterations.
 The apps are organized into categories as one might expect.
 The download and installation procedures are pretty standard for a user migrating from the Play Store.

-AppGallery was a dedicated app store for Huawei and Honor devices, but after the recent US sanction and subsequent Google ban, the company has made its Android app store open to everyone.
-It basically means that you can install and use the Huawei AppGallery on any Android device.
-And going by the recent news, it seems the company is ramping up the development and offering incentives to developers to upload the APKs directly on its platform.
-By now, Huawei AppGallery has naturally become a solid alternative to the Google Play Store.
+AppGallery was a dedicated app store for Huawei and Honor devices, but after the US sanction and subsequent Google ban, the company has made its Android app store open to everyone.
+It means that you can install and use the Huawei AppGallery on any Android device, making it a good alternative to Google Play Store.

+We would still suggest being wary of what you download from the store and the permissions you give since there could be a lot of malware dwelling inside the store.
 According to Huawei, AppGallery has more than 1.3 million Android apps including all the popular apps and publishers.
-Apart from that, AppGallery has currently around 400 million users so that is saying something.
-All in all, if you want a true Google Play Store alternative then Huawei AppGallery is a competitive pick.
+Apart from that, AppGallery has currently around 400 million users.
+All in all, if you want a decent Google Play Store alternative, Huawei AppGallery it is.

-Galaxy Store is an exclusive app store for all Samsung devices including Android smartphones, smartwatches, smart TVs and more.
-While Samsung smartphones come preloaded with Google Play Store, there are many apps that are updated and managed by Galaxy Store in the background.
-Apart from that, Samsung has been recently partnering with many publishers to make its platform widely popular and more profitable to developers.
+Galaxy Store is an exclusive app store for all Samsung smartphones, smartwatches, smart TVs, and more.
+Samsung smartphones do come preloaded with Google Play Store, but most Samsung apps’ updates are managed by the Galaxy Store.
+Besides, Samsung has recently partnered with many publishers to make its platform widely popular and more profitable to developers.